Experience :Not required

-ULCCS in association with Kerala Academy for skills excellence is in the process of reducing skill gap among unemployed youths through Indian institute of Infrastructure and Construction.
-Objective of IIIC is to provide world class skill development programmes and promote employability with the help of institutions of repute within the country and abroad.
+ULCCS in association with Kerala Academy for skills excellence is in the process of reducing skill gap among unemployed youths through Indian Institute of Infrastructure and Construction.
+The objective of IIIC is to provide world class skill development programmes and promote employability with the help of institutions of repute within the country and abroad.
 Even though Kerala is a totally literate state huge skill gap exists among students, graduates and diploma holders.
 Although the state is far ahead of the national average in many aspects of development such as literacy, increasing gross enrolment ratio at higher education level, access to healthcare, etc., there is a huge deficiency in the skill development front.
 Hence, it is the need of the hour to set up a high-quality, world class skill development academy with the objective of providing skill-based training to the youth.
-The stakeholders will be of different levels of qualification as prescribed by National Occupational Standards (NOS).
+The stakeholders will be of different levels of qualification as prescribed by the National Occupational Standards (NOS).

 Across the World, skill developing is emerging as one of the potential catalysts for augmenting employability.
-Recent study reports done by Deloitte for National Skill Development Corporation (NSDC) reveals that population of Kerala is expected to increase up to 358 lakhs in 2022.
+Recent study reports done by Deloitte for National Skill Development Corporation (NSDC) reveals that the population of Kerala is expected to increase up to 358 lakhs in 2022.
 The estimated incremental manpower supply in Kerala by 2022 will be around 31.2 lakhs.
 Incremental manpower supply can be further classified into skilled, semi-skilled and minimally- skilled as per education qualifications and estimated output of educational and vocational training institutes in the state.
-At a time automation is acquiring momentum across the globe with spectacular growth in services sector, IIIC can play a key role in this sector.
+At time automation is acquiring momentum across the globe with spectacular growth in the services sector, IIIC can play a key role in this sector.